 - 1. Compare unduplicated work registrants for each month of the federal fiscal year against all recorded work registrants in the previous months of the federal fiscal year, which also includes work registrants on Line1.
-Compare each new month to the historical file constructed for the new federal fiscal year, which is the NewWorkOct1Snapshot2023 master file. - 2.
+Compare each new month to the historical file constructed for the new federal fiscal year, which is the NewWorkOct1SnapshotYYYYmaster file. - 2.
 If a work registrant has not been recorded in any previous month, he or she is recorded as new the month of his or her first activity.
-That record is then added and saved to the NewWorkOct1Snapshot2023 master file.
-Example using month of January: - Unduplicate the January 2023 work registrant file and compare it to the NewWorkOct1Snapshot2023 master file. - If a client's SSN is not already in the NewWorkOct1Snapshot2023 master file, then that client would count in the January 2023 count for Line 2. - Save the NewWorkOct1Snapshot2023 master file, which would now contain the new record for those new clients served in January 2023. - That new master file would be matched against subsequent work registrant files. - 3.
-There is a special note for the Line 2 count for the month of October 2022.
-When the NewWorkOct1Snapshot2023 master file is created, it will contain work registrants listed as active in both September 2022 and October 2022.
-Then the monthly work registrant file is unduplicated by the Social Security number (SSN) and compared to the NewWorkOct1Snapshot2023 master file.
+That record is then added and saved to the NewWorkOct1SnapshotYYYY master file.
+Example using month of January: - Unduplicate the January work registrant file and compare it to the NewWorkOct1SnapshotYYYY master file. - If a client's SSN is not already in the NewWorkOct1SnapshotYYYY master file, then that client would count in the January count for Line 2.

+- Save the NewWorkOct1SnapshotYYYY master file, which would now contain the new record for those new clients served in January. - That new master file would be matched against subsequent work registrant files. - 3.
+There is a special note for the Line 2 count for the month of October When the NewWorkOct1Snapshot YYYY master file is created, it will contain work registrants listed as active in both September and October.
+Then the monthly work registrant file is unduplicated by the Social Security number (SSN) and compared to the NewWorkOct1Snapshot YYYY master file.
 At this point, the master file will contain only those work registrants active in both September and October.
-If a record from the October 2022 work registrant file is not in the NewWorkOct1Snapshot2023 master file, then

-October 2022 is the first month of FFY'23 in which that customer appears and would be counted as a new customer in the Line 2 October 2022 monthly count (the FFY'23 Quarter 1 report, Line 2, Month 1).
-Then that customer record is added to the NewWorkOct1Snapshot2023 master file and saved to be run in the new, updated NewWorkOct1Snapshot2023 master file against subsequent new months.
+If a record from the October work registrant file is not in the NewWorkOct1Snapshot YYYY master file, then October is the first month of FFY in which that customer appears and would be counted as a new customer in the Line 2 October monthly count (the FFY Quarter 1 report, Line 2, Month 1).
+Then that customer record is added to the NewWorkOct1Snapshot YYYY master file and saved to be run in the new, updated NewWorkOct1Snapshot YYYY master file against subsequent new months.